ralgar/homelab/docs/content/getting-started/cicd-configuration.md

 Before we can start deploying we need to configure the CI/CD.

-!!! tip
-    This is extremely important.
-If you do not configure the CI/CD correctly, the pipelines will not run as intended.

 ---

-## Setting the CI/CD variables
+## Setting CI/CD variables

 In your GitLab project, go to **Settings >> CI/CD**, and expand the **Variables** section.

+!!! tip "Tip (Optional)"
+    You can scope variables to a specific deployment or deployment environment by setting a wildcard like `main-*`, or a full environment name like `main-prod`, for the **Environment** parameter.

+!!! warning "Security Risk"
+    Make sure you set the visibility of sensitive variables to *Masked*, othewise they could appear in the CI logs!

+### OpenStack Credentials

+The most important value to set is the OpenStack credentials file, which will allow your CI pipelines to authenticate and manage resources in your OpenStack cloud.

-1. Create a variable *file* named `OS_CLOUDS`, with the contents of your `metal/output/clouds.yaml` file that was generated when deploying OpenStack.
+- Create a **variable file** named `OS_CLOUDS`, with the contents of your `metal/output/clouds.yaml` file that was generated when deploying OpenStack.

 ---